BenCityzen/mySurvey/README.md

-# Lifestyle Survey Application
+#  Survey Application

-A simple web application for collecting and analyzing lifestyle survey data.
+A simple web application for collecting and analyzing survey data.

 ## Requirements